 Visionaries can meet customers' production requirements and have a general availability of at least one year, which indicates that they are more than just startups with good ideas.
 Technology providers in this quadrant must have customers in production, thereby proving the value of the new functionality and architecture.
 Frequently, Visionaries will drive Leaders toward new concepts and engineering enhancements.
 However, Visionaries also can be the acquisition targets of Leaders and Challengers.

 A Niche Players technology provider has a small market share and/or a narrow market appeal or specialization with its current customers.
 Although its solution may be compelling, market adoption/traction is limited.
 However, these providers surpassed this Magic Quadrant's entrance requirements, whereas other organizations not found in this research were unable to satisfy the entrance criteria.
 Clients should not infer that Niche Players perform poorly and cannot meet an organization's e-commerce needs; rather, clients should realize that these vendors are participating in an extremely competitive market.

 The Niche Players quadrant contains technology providers in several categories, including:

-- Those that offer an exceptional product limited to a specific end-user community (for example, only B2B manufacturers, or B2C retailers that sell only a specific product type) or to a specific vertical industry (for example, manufacturing only) or that have a limited geographic strategy.
-Moreover, in some cases, the offering is for a vertical industry within an industry, such as branded high-technology manufacturers or apparel retailers only.
+- Those that offer an exceptional product limited to a specific end-user community (for example, only B2B manufacturers, or B2C retailers that sell only a specific product type) or a specific vertical industry (for example, manufacturing only), or those that have a limited geographic strategy.
+Moreover, in some cases, the offering is for a vertical industry within an industry, such as branded high-tech manufacturers or apparel retailers only.

-- Those with new e-commerce products that lack general customer acceptance or market visibility, or proven functionality to move beyond niche status.
+- Those with new e-commerce products that lack general customer acceptance, market visibility or proven functionality to move beyond niche status.

 This quadrant is the starting point for many new entrants in a Magic Quadrant; however, some vendors may be included due to one or more of the above reasons.